ksenthurkumaran18052004/Developing_a_Unified_Platform_for_Notification_Sending/README.md

-📬 Unified Notification Platform – Spring Boot
+Samsung R&D Prism Project - 📬 Unified Platform for Sending Notification – using Spring Boot

 A centralized service for sending notifications via Email, SMS (Twilio), and Telegram Bot, built with Spring Boot.